Ingesting Data

 function.

-The feather file file used in this example is available here.
+The feather file used in this example is available here.